MiseryMyra/monstergenetics/README.txt

 -An options menu for changing parameters

--A list of controls in a window displayed by pressing / or ?

 -More player interaction, including spawning and possibly designing monsters

 -Adjust room generation to make more interesting shapes

--Make monsters spawn in clusters

--Clean up and release the source code

 ---------------------